Nicole9-Sky/Django-Blog-project/README.md

 4. Assign a category and upload an image (optional)
 5. View your published content on the main site or your profile page

+### Comment Moderation

+By default, all comments require approval before being displayed:

+1. Users can submit comments on any post after logging in
+2. Comments are held for moderation and not displayed immediately
+3. Site administrators can approve or reject comments through the admin interface
+4. Only approved comments are displayed to all users
+5. Users can only delete their own comments

 ## 📁 File Structure Overview

 The project follows a standard Django project structure: